← All press

 NEW YORK — Nov.
 24, 2025 — Newsreel, the interactive and social news app designed to help the next generation build healthier media habits, today announced an investment from the Glen Nelson Center at American Public Media Group (APMG).
 The partnership represents a rare bridge between public media's civic mission and a new generation of startups rebuilding trust in how people engage with the world around them.

-“Every design choice we make is about making credible news feel social, rewarding, and habit-forming without the toxicity that defines most feeds,” said Brijesh Tiwari, Newsreel’s Chief Technology Officer.
+“Every design choice we make is about making credible news feel social, rewarding, and habit-forming without the toxicity that defines most feeds.”

-Newsreel’s ultimate goal is to help rebuild what Brewster calls the “digital commons,” a shared civic space for curiosity, reflection, and credible conversation in a time of fractured attention spans.
-By blending journalism, interactivity, and social connection, the company aims to make news feel human again.
+Newsreel's ultimate goal is to help rebuild what Brewster calls the “digital commons” — a shared civic space for curiosity, reflection, and credible conversation in a time of fractured attention spans.

 What's coming next